Starting or Ending a Business

 - A sole proprietor's Schedule C (Form 1040), Profit or Loss From Business (Sole Proprietorship), and an individual farmer's Schedule F (Form 1040), Profit or Loss From Farming, for income and expenses are attached to the Form 1040, U.S. Individual Income Tax Return.
 Therefore, the due date is the 15th day of the fourth month following the end of the tax year.
 This is April 15 for calendar year taxpayers.

 - Most partnerships use the calendar year.
-The partnership tax return is generally due by the 15th day of the fourth month following the end of the tax year.
+The partnership tax return is generally due by the 15th day of the third month following the end of the tax year.

 - An S corporation generally must use the calendar year, unless the entity can establish a business purpose for having a different tax year.
 The due date is the 15th day of the third month following the end of the tax year.

-- A corporation that is not an S corporation may use either the calendar year or a fiscal tax year.
-The corporate tax return is due by the 15th day of the third month following the end of the tax year.
+- A corporation that's not an S corporation may use either the calendar year or a fiscal tax year.
+The corporate tax return is due by the 15th day of the fourth month following the end of the tax year.

-- A corporation that has dissolved must generally file by the 15th day of the 3rd month after the date it dissolved.
+- A corporation that has dissolved must generally file by the 15th day of the fourth month after the date it dissolved.

 Note: For any due date that falls on a weekend or legal holiday, the due date is extended to the next business day.